 ASYMPTOMATIC SALIVA TESTING RESEARCH AT WATERLOO

 We do not yet know how sensitive this test is and whether it is as good or better than the conventional nasopharyngeal swab and laboratory test performed at an approved provincial testing site.
-Thus, participation in this study is not a substitution for monitoring your health, staying home from work and getting tested at a provincial testing site if you are experiencing any signs or symptoms of COVID-19.
+Thus, participation in this study is not a substitution for monitoring your health, staying home from work and getting tested at a provincial testing site (if eligible) if you are experiencing any signs or symptoms of COVID-19.

 Below is a link for a webpage from the Government of Canada listing symptoms of COVID-19 infection.